emqx/emqx-usage-example/client-attributes/README.md

 1. Allow clients which can compute password from username using a secret salt to login.
 2. Quick deny if MQTT client's client ID does not match TLS certificate's common name.
-3. If 1 and 2 is not conclusive, send username, password, and certificate to a HTTP server.
+3. If 1 and 2 is not conclusive, send clientid, username, password, and certificate to a HTTP server.

 Refer to: `config/authn.hocon`